 - The education provider is working on increasing service user and carer involvement within the programmes and is in the process of recruiting more service users and carers.
 This was an area of concern highlighted in the previous review they completed and has been identified as an area of risk again during this review.
 This area has therefore been referred to the focused review process for further exploration. - Learners were encouraged to provide feedback by the education provider, however there was no strategic approach to gathering this feedback and responding to it.
 As a result of this, the learner feedback received was limited, which the education provider acknowledged and reflected on.
 The lack of learner feedback in relation to learner satisfaction was considered to be an area of risk to the quality of the programmes.
 This area has therefore been referred to the focused review process for further exploration. - There are appropriate mechanisms in place to receive and respond to external examiner feedback. - Challenges were experienced with the increase in learner numbers and the loss of some members of staff due to their personal circumstances.
 The staff:student ratio was therefore relatively high, however this was managed through the work allocation model (WAM). - The following areas should be referred to another HCPC process for assessment: - The education provider completed a review through the performance review process in 2021 and concerns were highlighted in relation to service user and carer involvement.
-The information submitted via the portfolio for this current review has highlighted the same concerns relating to this area these of been response of the second secon this review, visitors have raised concerns about service user and nvolvement and the lack of learner feedback.
-Both these concerns een referred to the focused review process and will be explored via this route. lucation provider does not have established data points but are given with the HCPC to develop a regular supply of data.
-The education provider previously engaged with the performance review process through the Pilot in 2021.
-This is therefore their second engagement with this process.
-Decision The Education and Training Committee (Panel) is asked to decide when the education provider's next engagement with the performance review process should be. whether issues identified for referral through this review should be reviewed, and if so how.
-Next steps Outline next steps / future case work with the provider: Subject to the Panel's decision, the provider's next performance review will be in the 2024-25 academic year.
-Subject to the Panel's decision, we will undertake further investigations as per section 5.
+The information submitted via the portfolio for this current review has highlighted the same concerns relating to this area and the visitors agreed insufficient progress had been made to address these concerns.
+This area has therefore been identified as a risk and has been referred to the focused review process for further exploration.